Ceilidh Trail

 Background to the Fèis Rois Ceilidh Trail

-Fèis Rois established its successful Ceilidh Trail programme in Ross-shire in 2000.
+Fèis Rois established its successful Ceilidh Trail programme, a four-week paid summer job, in Ross-shire in 2000.
 Following the success of the Ross-shire Ceilidh Trail, Fèis Rois started a National Ceilidh Trail for Scotland in 2012.
 This project has since gone from strength-to-strength and provides opportunities for young musicians from across Scotland to perform in locations across the country, not covered by the smaller community Ceilidh Trails.

 Many previous participants of the Fèis Rois Ceilidh Trail have gone on to carve out successful careers in the Scottish music industry.
 These include Fraya Thomsen, Mairearad Green, Matheu Watson, Mischa Macpherson, and Rachel Newton, and many more!